 This means you will never be locked down to a particular service provider, such as development or hosting companies.
 Nor will you be held hostage because your website is developed on a unique, bespoke system.

-We’ve covered this in a little more detail in points #DONE and #DONE.
-Suffice to say, there are over 51,000 WordPress plugins in the plugin repository, and thousands of free themes.
+There are over 51,000 WordPress plugins in the plugin repository and thousands of free themes.

 All can be installed on your website in seconds, allowing you to build your WordPress site easily and quickly with sophisticated functionality and features.